braze-inc/braze-docs/_docs/_user_guide/brazeai/recommendations/ai_item_recommendations.md

 - **If you selected Purchase Object:** Must be the `product_id` or a field of your interaction event's `properties`.
 - **If you selected Custom Event:** Must be a field of your custom event's `properties`.
 - Nested fields must be typed into the **Property Name** dropdown in dot notation with the format of `event_property.nested_property`.
 For example, if selecting the nested property `district_name` within the event property `location`, you would enter `location.district_name`.
 - The field can be inside an array of products, or end with an array of IDs.
-They will automatically be flattened, as if there were multiple events with the same timestamp.
+In either case, each product ID will be treated as a separate, sequential event with the same timestamp.

 #### Example mappings